What is DTS?

 Who is supposed to assist me with DTS?

 Every unit has an appointed Organization Defense Travel Administrator (ODTA).
-They are responsible to assist you in setting up your DTS account and ensuring you are receiving the proper DTS training and support.
-Your unit ODTA is your Tier 1 Help Desk and you should reach out to them for assistance.
+They are responsible to assist you in setting up your DTS account, and ensure you receive proper DTS training and support.
+Your unit ODTA is your Tier 1 Help Desk and your initial point of contact should you need assistance with DTS.

 Why am I getting a login error when I try to log into DTS?